 fontdeclarations to a minimum, while using inherit when possible.

 Customizations now come embedded in the Sass as opposed to v3 where an additional stylesheet was required for theming purposes.
-Updating simple variables can now complete transform the appearance wherever you wish
+Updating simple variables can now completely transform the appearance wherever you wish

 So long IE8

 Finally, Bootstrap drops support for IE8.
 This means framework can now take advantage of more modern units such as

 rems which provides a much richer and less hacky experience for designers and developers.
 Pixels are no more in Bootstrap 4.